How Much Are House Removal Costs In East London?

 What is the Average Rent in East London?

-Not looking to buy but rent a home in East London?
+If you're not looking to buy a house in East London just yet, renting might be the best option.
 Compare My Move has used the latest data from the property website, Zoopla, to find some of the cheapest areas to rent in East London.

-We have created a list of 4 of some affordable areas to rent in East London, stating the average asking rent for each location for a better comparison.
+We have looked at some of the most affordable areas to rent in East London, stating the average asking rent for each location for a better comparison.
 We've also included the asking price for a 1-bed flat and 2-bed house.